 Over the past decade sustainability has become increasingly integrated in all areas of campus activity at Acadia.
-Students, faculty and staff have all played a sigifcant role in helping make Acadia a living model of social, economic and environmental sustainability.
-The K.C.
-Irving Environmental Science Centre, the Acadia Community Farm, Trayless dining and the annual campus sustainability week event are just a few accomplishments.
+Students, faculty and staff have all played a significant role in helping make Acadia a model of social, financial and environmental sustainability.
+Energy upgrades, the Acadia Community Farm, Trayless dining and the annual campus sustainability week event are just a few accomplishments.

 Acadia Sustainability Assessment

 The Acadia Sustainability Assessment is the first comprehensive review of the status of sustainability across all areas of the institution.

 For many years sustainability has been a focus at the university, in teaching and research as well as operations.
 Learn more about some of our accomplishments over the years.